Quantum scars from zero modes in an Abelian lattice gauge theory on ladders

 A defining property of QMBS is that they have a much lower entanglement entropy compared to their neighboring energy eigenstates and thus show up as entropy-outliers in $S_{L/2}$.
 This is demonstrated in the momentum-unresolved data for $S_{L/2}$ at $L_x=10$ where the $4$ QMBS are clearly visible as outliers (each with a double degeneracy) at both $\lambda=-0.5$ and $\lambda=-1$ (Fig.~\ref{fig2}, top panel).
 All $4$ scars have the energy $E=\lambda N_p/2$.
 Restricting to $(k_x,k_y)=(0,0)$ and comparing the data of $S_{L/2}$ for $L_x=12, 10, 8$ at $\lambda=-1$ (Fig.~\ref{fig2}, bottom panel) shows that while the other mid-spectrum eigenstates seem to follow a volume law scaling for $S_{L/2}$ as expected from ETH, the scar state has a much lower $S_{L/2}$ that scales anomalously.

 Further evidence for scarring is provided by the behavior of the Shannon entropy $S_1$ and the electric flux correlator at $L_x=14$.
 In Fig.~\ref{fig3} (top panel), we show the $S_1$ for the momentum-resolved eigenstates at momenta $(k_x,k_y)=(0,0), (\pi,\pi), (\pi,0)$ and $(0,\pi)$ from which it is clear that while the neighboring eigenstates with similar energies are delocalized amongst the basis states as expected of high-energy states, the $4$ QMBS have a much lower $S_1$ indicating their localization in the Hilbert space.
 The electric flux correlator for the QMBS have markedly different values from the neighboring energy eigenstates (Fig.~\ref{fig3}, bottom panel).
-This is in complete contrast to the case of a ladder of width $L_y=4$ and linear extent $L_x=8$ (see Supp.
-Mat.) where these particular momenta have no scars and consequently, no outliers in $S_1$ and the electric flux correlators away from the spectral edges.